ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 * **Multiple frontend applications use the same backend.**
 Often these applications are created by separate teams.

 * **API carry business value.**
 Yes, there is money in your API.
 An API exposes the functionality of your product.
 A good API allows user to integrate with your product with ease.
 Thus making your product a great choice.

-In all of the cases a above there is value (even money!) in good communication between services.
+In all of the cases a above there is value in good communication between services.
 And that's why you should practice API first development.
 Put your communication first!

-> API first development makes a clear API definition the first priority
+> The first priority in your API first development story is a clear API definition

 ***How can I practice API first development?***
 * Understand that the API is the interface for your application.
 It is the intersection where multiple services join hands to couple there functionality.
+Defining APIs gives us the opportunity to expose our application's functionality and create bridges between our provider and consumer.
 * The first step is to design your API.
 The implementation comes next.
 This will allow teams to develop their applications separately because they both know and understand how communication between the services will happen.